SheanX/YellowPages-Data-Scraper/README.md

 - Go to the file location and open the project file
    >./scraperx.sh

-- Then give the link of the first page of search results in yellowpages.com
+- Then give the link of the first page of search results in yellowpages.com (use ctrl+shift+v to paste the link)
    >example-:https://github.com/SheanX/YellowPages-Data-Scraper.git

 - To check the scraped data